 Inventories consist of materials and supplies for construction projects, and are typically purchased on a project-by-project basis.
 Inventories are valued at the lower of cost (using the specific identification method) or market.
 Construction projects are completed pursuant to customer specifications.
 The loss of the customer or the cancellation of the project could result in an impairment of the value of materials purchased for that customer or project.
 Technological or market changes can also render certain materials obsolete.
 Allowances for inventory obsolescence are determined based upon the specific facts and circumstances for each project and market conditions.
-During the three months ended March 31, 2004, we recorded approximately \$900,000 in obsolescence provisions that have been included in "Costs of revenue" in the accompanying condensed unaudited consolidated statements of operations.
+During the three months and six months ended June 30, 2004, we recorded approximately \$0 and \$900,000 in obsolescence provisions, respectively that have been included in "Costs of revenue" in the accompanying condensed unaudited consolidated statements of operations.
 The provisions were mainly due to inventories that were purchased for specific jobs no longer in process.